 Red beans, or any beans for that matter, have always been cooking in my house and restaurants; can’t remember exactly when I learned to make them.

-What does red beans and rice mean to you?
+What do red beans and rice mean to you?

 Red beans and rice is a super traditional southern dish that really brings me back home.